marxin/texi2rst-generated/sphinx/gccint/rtl-representation/registers-and-memory.rst

     ``WORDS_BIG_ENDIAN``.
 However, most parts of the compiler treat floating point values as if they had the same endianness as integer values.
 This works because they handle them solely as a collection of integer values, with no particular numerical value.
-Only real.c and the runtime libraries care about ``FLOAT_WORDS_BIG_ENDIAN``.
+Only real.cc and the runtime libraries care about ``FLOAT_WORDS_BIG_ENDIAN``.

     Thus,